Important Airline Guidelines to Follow for Flying With a Small Dog or Other Small Pet

 According to their website, United Airlines allows a variety of pets in the passenger cabin as long as they fit in an approved hard- or soft-sided carrier.
 The carry-on pet can include domesticated cats, dogs, rabbits and even household birds with the exception of cockatoos.
 Call the airlines for question when booking a reservation.

 The bottom line is that pets, like the rest of us, are mobile, too.
-Airlines have stepped up to accommodate that reality.
-There can be pets on the plane, in the passenger cabin with you, provided they fit in a proportioned, airline approved carrier.
-Speak with your veterinarian regarding flying with your pet so that they can make any necessary recommendations.
+Airlines have stepped up to accommodate that reality with a lot more care and consideration for the pet.
+There can be pets on the plane, in the passenger cabin with you, provided they are small enough fit in a proportioned, airline approved carrier.
+We don't like to leave our pets behind.

 Pet Flying Costs at Some Domestic Airlines as of January 2017